 Placenta Previa: What Is It and What to Do?

-Placenta previa is a condition that affects a small percentage of moms-to-be.
+Placenta previa is a condition that affects a small percentage of pregnant people.
 It involves the abnormal growth and positioning of the placenta, the organ that brings nutrients and oxygen to and takes away waste from the fetus.
-Read on to learn more about this condition and the best ways to treat and manage it.
+Read on to learn more about placenta previa, what causes it, and the best ways to treat and manage it.

 In most pregnancies, the placenta attaches itself to the side or top part of the uterus.
-Placenta previa is a rare condition in which the placenta lies low in the uterus and partially or completely covers the cervix.
-This can cause severe bleeding upon delivery or even during pregnancy.
+Placenta previa is a rare condition in which the placenta is low-lying in the uterus and partially or completely covers the cervix.
+This can block the exit when the baby is leaving the uterus, and cause severe bleeding upon delivery or even during pregnancy.

 What Are the Symptoms of Placenta Previa?

-The main sign of placenta previa is painless bleeding from the vagina in the second half of the pregnancy.
-Call your healthcare provider if you experience any vaginal bleeding in your second or third trimester or if you experience contractions or any other potential signs of preterm labor.
+With placenta previa, you may experience no signs or symptoms.
+The main sign may be painless bleeding from the vagina that commonly occurs in the second half of the pregnancy.
+Call your healthcare provider if you experience any vaginal bleeding in your second or third trimester or if you experience contractions.
 Seek emergency medical care if bleeding is severe.

 What Causes Placenta Previa?